-For the moment think of inbound marketing as pay per click, if your sales revenue from direct mail was less than the money you spent for that campaign, why would you continue using direct mail?
 Most likely you would move that money to other marketing activities.
-To determine your sales revenue from inbound marketing you would have to define what you mean by inbound and outbound marketing.
+To determine your sales revenue from inbound marketing you must first have a thorough understand of what you mean by inbound and outbound marketing.

 (Total sales for the year) - (Total revenue from customers acquired through inbound marketing)

 Not only do you want to calculate your customer acquisition costs for inbound marketing, but outbound marketing as well.
 How much is it costing you to acquire a customer through inbound marketing versus outbound marketing?

 Calculating your customer acquisition costs requires the integration of your marketing automation and CRM platforms as well as accounting for all relevant costs associated with ERP integration.

 Calculating CAC for inbound marketing, relevant costs include:

 Calculating CAC for outbound marketing, relevant costs include:

 Manpower (sales and marketing)